zion-king/ai-summer-of-code/README.md

 - Causal Language Modelling & the State-of-the-Art
 - What Have We Achieved So Far?

+## Pathway Options
+The curriculum structure has been designed to be provide learners with the full dose of LLM application development.
+However, I understand that learners have different needs and preferences and some may want to focus on specific (and not all) areas.
+The curriculum structure can therefore be broken down into 3 recommended pathways - Applied AI, AI Engineering, and AI Foundations.
+This pathway design is optional and is by no means absolute.
+My recommendation is to follow all the modules in the curriculum, especially if you don't have a specific area of focus in mind.

+### All Pathways
+- Getting Started with Vector Databases
+- Implementing Conersational Web Search Agents
+- Optimising RAG Applications: Retrieval and Reranking Strategies
+- Evaluation Strategies for RAG Applications
+- Persisting Conversational Context with Memory
+- Turning LLMs into Agentic Systems: Introduction to Tools and Function Calling
+- AI Engineering: Getting Real with LLMs - GPUs, CUDA, HuggingFace, Model Loading
+- Introduction to Local LLM Inference
+- A Brief History of AI
+- The Math of AI for Those Who Don't Like Math
+- Expert Talk >> LLMS in Competition: Introduction to Benchmarking
+- Expert Talk >> Commercial LLMs or Open LLMs?
+Selecting the Right LLM for Your Use Case
+- Expert Talk >> LLMs and Other Modalities
+- Expert Talk >> Designing LLM Applications: Insights and Best Practices
+- Expert Talk >> Data Integrity for AI Systems
+- Expert Talk >> AI Engineering Best Practices for LLMs
+- What Have We Achieved So Far?

+### Applied AI
+- Getting Started with LLMs
+- Build Your First Q&A LLM App - Raw and Stupid
+- Buzzwords in LLMs - Hallucination, Prompt Engineering, Finetuning, Evals, Inferencing
+- Introduction to Retrieval Augmented Generation - Build Your First RAG App
+- Build a Simple Frontend for Your LLM App
+- Adding Streaming Functionality to Your LLM App

+### AI Engineering
+**Prerequisite:** Knowledge of Applied AI content
+- AI Engineering: Getting Real with LLMs - OSS Finetuning, Quantization, Inferencing
+- Software Engineering for LLMs
+- Taking LLMs to Production: Cloud platforms, configs, GPUs, Vector DBs
+- Data Engineering for LLMs (Data ingestion, Quality, Observability)
+- Solving Latency Bottlenecks
+- Setting Up LLM Observability
+- LLMOps: Managing the AI Lifecycle
+- The Math of AI for Those Who Like Math
+- Understanding Neural Networks
+- Understanding Everything Graphs {NN, DB, RAG}
+- Generative Deep Learning

+### AI Foundations
+**Prerequisite:** Knowledge of Applied AI content
+- Software Engineering for LLMs
+- AI Engineering: Getting Real with LLMs - OSS Finetuning, Quantization, Inferencing
+- The Math of AI for Those Who Like Math
+- Understanding Neural Networks
+- Understanding Everything Graphs {NN, DB, RAG}
+- Generative Deep Learning
+- LLMs from First Principles
+- Causal Language Modelling & the State-of-the-Art

 <p align="left">
   <br>
   <a target="_blank" href="https://forms.gle/VqdbeddLvvebuSNq6" rel="noopener noreferrer"><img src="https://github.com/zion-king/ai-summer-of-code/blob/main/images/aisoc-signup.png?raw=true" height="50"/></a>